SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa_NPort_6610.md

 ## Usage

-The element created using this driver consists of the data pages detailed below.
+The element created using this connector consists of the data pages detailed below.

 ### Overview